italia/spid-saml-check/README.md

 ## How to access to SPID Validator

 Retrieve metadata of Validator at http://localhost:8080/metadata.xml and configure it on your service provider as a new IdP.

-Send an AuthnRequest to Validator from your service provider and login on Validator with following credential:
+Send an AuthnRequest to Validator from your service provider and login on Validator with following credentials:

 Username: validator

 Password: validator